junxit/us-congress-bills-116/metadata.md

 - 2019-04-04 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with an amended preamble.
 Without written report.
 - 2019-04-04 — Committee on Foreign Relations.
 Reported by Senator Risch without amendment and with an amended preamble.
 Without written report.
 - 2019-04-04 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 59.
+- 2019-04-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Voice Vote.(consideration: CR S2395-2397; text: CR S2396-2397)
+- 2019-04-10 — Resolution agreed to in Senate without amendment and an amended preamble by Voice Vote. (consideration: CR S2395-2397; text: CR S2396-2397)